About Honor Park

 There was something special about this yard.
 Every time I went out there I sensed something unusually magical about it like an ancient city was under it, or dinosaur bones, or a chest with old game consoles in it.
 But all I ever found out there was a nasty old fork with a few bent prongs.
 How does a fork even get so mangled?
 Who does that?

-During this same time I was spending tons of quality time with young dudes in Scouting, at the skate parks, and teaching lessons on how to make video games and cool art.
-I enjoyed my time with young dudes.
-Young dudes are so fun to hang out with, and I found that we liked most of the same things: making stuff, movies, and eating.
-Young dudes tell things how they are and don't hold back.
+During this same time I was spending tons of quality time with youth in Scouting, at the skate parks, and teaching lessons on how to make video games and cool art.
+I enjoyed my time with youth.
+They are so fun to hang out with, and I found that we liked most of the same things: making stuff, movies, and eating.
+Young people tell things how they are and don't hold back.
 They're honest.
-I started to see how smart, detail oriented, dynamic, capable, hilarious, and strong young dudes are.
+I started to see how smart, detail oriented, dynamic, capable, hilarious, and strong they were.
 My admiration and respect for them peaked.
 Young buddy reading this, I hope you think as highly of yourself as I think of you.
-You rule bro!
+You rule!
 Gimme a high-five through the glass for being awesome!

 A contributing factor to all of this is that I had been working in the video game industry as well as the film industry, which was super rad, but I saw some very concerning things in how games and movies were being made and what was being put into them.
 Particularly ones made for young people.

-Honor Park is a show for young dudes about Honor: Honesty, Chivalry, Nonviolence, Useful Skills, and Strength.
+Honor Park is a show for youth about Honesty, Chivalry, Nonviolence, Useful Skills, and Strength.